 Before AI, online learning was a stand-alone, monotonous, almost impersonal affair, in spite of the best of learning strategies employed by course creators.
 Employees used to go through courses assigned to them on the LMS, without much opportunity to interact with other employees with similar learning needs or interests.
 Today, we have moved from the concept of LMS (Learning Management System) to LXP (Learning Experience Provider).
 LXPs leverage AI to create personalized learning paths for employees based on their learning needs, interests, and trends as well as give recommendations based on the learning content or resources being consumed by their peers.
 They also help curate learning from multiple sources.

 Automated grading and deep insights

 LMS and LXPs make grading an automated affair, which enables trainers to spend time on more fruitful activities like personal interaction with learners and continuous improvement of learning content.
 Moreover, with AI and data mining algorithms, it is possible to generate a host of insights, such as learner performance group or department-wise, geography-wise,

 Today, learners live in a world of content explosion, and they want to be able to consume the latest content in their areas of interest or expertise.
 They want easily accessible, updated and interactive content at their disposal.

-The result is wholesome learning and learning from the best of resources available out there.
+The result is wholesome learning and learning from the best resources available out there.

 Measuring Learning Effectiveness

-In conclusion, AI has transformed the learning landscape and organizations will do well to harness the power of AI to deliver meaningful, lasting learning experiences to their employees.
+In conclusion, AI has Revolutionized the elearning landscape and organizations will do well to harness the power of AI to deliver meaningful, lasting learning experiences to their employees.